Calculating Child Support In Ohio

 The Obligor is required under Ohio law to pay support until the minor child is 18 years old or so long as the child continuously attends an accredited high school.
 The duty to pay child support will only terminate if:

 - The child is emancipated

 - The child enlists or is deported

-I can help you to evaluate your unique circumstances, and work within Ohio guidelines to determine the best strategy for you.
-Contact me today, or call (614) 252-2026 to schedule a free consultation, and let’s begin to work together to bring an end to the pressure, and hope for your future.
+Attorney Robert L. Caplan can help you to evaluate your unique circumstances, and work within Ohio guidelines to determine the best strategy for you.
+Contact him today, or call (614) 252-2026 to schedule a free consultation, and begin to work together to bring an end to the pressure, and hope for your future.